Diego López (Spanish footballer, born 1981): Espanyol

 On 31 August 2016, López joined RCD Espanyol on a season-long loan deal.
 He was elected La Liga Player of the Month in November, after not conceding in any of the three matches.

 López's move was made permanent on 23 May 2017, on a three-year deal with a buyout clause of €50 million.
 He was overtaken by Pau López still under manager Quique Sánchez Flores, but after the latter moved to Real Betis, he regained his starting role and was the only player to feature in all 38 games of 2018–19.

 In August 2020, after Espanyol's relegation, the nearly 39-year-old López signed for another season.
 In that year, he recorded the best figures for his position with 25 goals conceded in 40 matches, as the Pericos won the title.

 Rayo Vallecano

 López signed a one-year contract with Rayo Vallecano on 2 July 2022, as a free agent.
 In December 2023, having been unemployed for six months, he announced his retirement aged 42.

 International career

 Spain

 As third goalkeeper, López was first selected for Spain for two 2010 FIFA World Cup qualifiers in late March/early April 2009, both against Turkey.
 He was named in the squad by manager Vicente del Bosque for the 2009 FIFA Confederations Cup in South Africa behind Casillas and Pepe Reina, and did not play any matches there.

-López earned his only cap on 12 August 2009, playing the last 30 minutes of a 3–2 friendly win in Macedonia, replacing Reina and not conceding any goals.
+López earned his only cap on 12 August 2009, playing the last 30 minutes of a 3–2 friendly win against Macedonia, replacing Reina and not conceding any goals.